 Huawei P9 price and release date

 - Out now - was originally released in May 2016

 It launched at $530 (£449, AU$799) SIM-free, which is roughly what a Huawei P8 would have cost you when it launched in April 2016.
-Now the P9 price has dropped down a little bit in both the US and the UK to $470 or £400.
+Now the P9 price has dropped down a lot around with the world.